posthtml/htmlnano/README.md

 ## Contribute
 Since the minifier is modular, it's very easy to add new modules:

-1. Create a file inside `lib/minifiers/` with a function that does some minification.
+1. Create a ES6-file inside `lib/modules/` with a function that does some minification.
+For example you can check [`lib/modules/example.es6`](https://github.com/maltsev/htmlnano/blob/master/lib/modules/example.es6).

+2. Add the module in the modules array.
+The modules are applied from top to bottom.
+So you can choose the order for your module.

-2. Create a file inside `test/minifiers/` with some unit-tests.
+3. Create a JS-file inside `test/modules/` with some unit-tests.

-3. Describe your module in the section "[Modules](https://github.com/maltsev/posthtml-minifier/blob/master/README.md#modules)".
+4. Describe your module in the section "[Modules](https://github.com/maltsev/htmlnano/blob/master/README.md#modules)".

-4. Send me a pull request.
+5. Send me a pull request.

+Other types of contribution (bug fixes, documentation improves, etc) are also welcome!